KeithRieck/PixelStrip_MicroPython/README.md

 ## TODO
 * Get I2C to work on the Rpi Pico as an I2C slave, so an external master device can control the animations.
+* Get pixel_order to work with RGBW pixel strips.